thomvet/AttainableRegionTutorial.jl/docs/src/tutorial.md

 # Book tutorial

-In this tutorial we will detail how attainable regions can be computed for a single mixed suspension mixed product removal crystallizer.
+In this tutorial we will detail how attainable regions can be computed for a single mixed suspension mixed product removal crystallizer at steady state.
+The population balance equation describing the crystal size distribution in this case can be written as:

 We start out by defining a description of the "system" we are crystallizing.
 This includes defining material constants, such as the crystal density and the volumetric shape factor, as